Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Applications

 \section{Applications}

-In this section, we apply our Fisher information bounds to two familiar classes of nonlinear statistics: $(i)$ Quadratic forms and $(ii)$ Functions of sample means.
+In this section, we first apply our Fisher information bounds to two familiar classes of nonlinear statistics: $(i)$ Quadratic forms in Subsection \ref{89a} and $(ii)$ Functions of sample means in Subsection \ref{89b}.
 Although the central limit theorem for those statistics have been well studied, it remains an open problem to obtain quantitative bounds on the Fisher information distance.
+Then, in Subsection \ref{89c}, we discuss the Fisher information bounds for the sums of non-i.i.d random variables.
 Since our purpose is to illustrate the main features of the method developed in the previous section, we do not try to optimize the constants and moment conditions in our results.
 We simply chose to use $p=q=4$ and $r=s=t=2$ in Theorems \ref{gko} and \ref{8uh4}.

 It can be seen that the main tools in applying Theorems \ref{gko} and \ref{8uh4} are the inequalities for negative and positive moments of nonlinear statistics.
 Several positive moment inequalities can be found in Chapter 15 of \cite{Boucheron2013}.
 In this section, we frequently use the following Marcinkiewicz-Zygmund type inequality. \begin{prop} Let $\mathbb{Y}=(Y_1,\cdots,Y_n)$ be a vector of independent random variables.
 For any measurable function $U=U(\mathbb{Y})\in L^{p}(\Omega)$ for some $p\geq2,$ we have